-Google’s/Machine translation is great for reading passages of text in a different language, but many professionals caution against using it to communicate over email since they can mistakenly be interpreted as coming from an amateur translator.
-Users are unable to change the language into which they are translating and there has been concern that translations can contain words that don’t actually exist in the target language.
+Google/Machine translation is great for reading passages of text in a different language, but many professionals caution against using it to communicate over email since they can mistakenly be interpreted as coming from an amateur translator.
+Users cannot change the language into which they are translating and there has been concern that translations can contain words that don’t exist in the target language.
 Professionals who work across languages and cultures know the importance of communicating clearly.
-A professional translator is always best since they have proper training in linguistic ethics on top of understanding business communication, making them more adept at writing clear emails that help ensure your message isn’t misinterpreted by readers.
+A professional translator is always best since they have proper training in linguistic ethics on top of understanding business communication, making them more adept at writing clear emails that help ensure readers do not misinterpret your message.

 Google Translate is free.
 A professional translator cannot be replaced with an automated system (yet!) but remember you get what you pay for.

 Google Translate is fast.
 One of the main advantages of Google Translate is its speed.
 In fact, an experienced translator can’t keep up with it and therefore can’t compete in either speed or quantity of translations performed.
 A human translation takes about 2000 words as a maximum (300-400 words/hour) depending on the difficulty of the text.
 Consider that Google Translate is able to produce a translation with the same number of words in just seconds!

 Google Translate uses a statistical method to form an online translation database based on language pair frequency.
 Specifically, Google Translate developers write software that understands the available translations from human translators and then gives those same translations back to users when needed.

 It is well-known that translating a text accurately can be difficult.
 While it might seem like a great solution for long texts, translations using Google Translate often result in nonsensical literal translations and are therefore not always accurate or to be trusted.
 However, professional translators keep this in mind and make sure their translations are the best they can possibly be by putting mechanisms into place such as checking the text against online glossaries, back translation methods, and by having people proofread their work before publishing it.